mcoblenz/Obsidian/user_guide/source/tutorial/states1.rst

 States and Ownership
 ---------------------
-Each object can have one reference that statically specifies what state the object is in.
+Each object can have ONE reference that statically specifies what state the object is in.
 For example, ``LightSwitch@On`` is the type of a variable that refers to a switch that is in ``On`` state.

 Note that this is an extension of *ownership*: like ownership, one reference is special.
 The compiler keeps track